-Chemical oxidation would be preferable over injection of an oxygen release compound at OSDP-2 because of the part-per-million groundwater contaminant levels.
+Chemical oxidation will be performed at OSDP-2 because of the partper-million groundwater contaminant levels.
 The other locations would be treated by injection of an oxygen release compound (ORC) to stimulate bioremediation of the lower part-per-billion contaminant levels.

-Commercial formulations, Regenesis Regenox for chemical oxidation, and Regenesis ORC for bioremediation, or equivalent, would be the reagents.
-Reagents would have to be injected into the impermeable unsaturated and saturated zones on a tight grid, typically 5 ft. by 5 ft. for impermeable formations, 20 to 30 ft. below ground surface (assuming the vertical extent of contamination is 10 ft. beneath the water table), using direct-push geoprobe equipment.
-A monitoring well would be installed in the vicinity of OSDP-2 and in the vicinity of OSDP-4 to monitor chemical oxidation and bioremediation progress, respectively.
+Commercial formulations, Regenesis Regenox for chemical oxidation, and Regenesis ORC for bioremediation, or equivalent, will be the reagents.
+Reagents will be injected into the impermeable unsaturated and saturated zones on a tight grid, 5 ft. by 5 ft. for the impermeable formations, 20 to 30 ft. below ground surface (assuming the vertical extent of contamination is 10 ft. beneath the water table), using directpush geoprobe equipment.
+A monitoring well will be installed in the vicinity of OSDP-2 and in the vicinity of OSDP-4 to monitor chemical oxidation and bioremediation progress, respectively.

-Figure 5 shows the location of the injection grids and monitoring wells on the east side of 18th Street.
-A utilities clearance would be required and the street would have to be closed off during injection operations.
-Approximately 8 chemical oxidation and 32 ORC injection points would be required for a 5 ft. grid spacing.
+Figure 1 shows the location of the injection grids and monitoring wells on the east side of 18th Street.
+A utilities clearance will be required and the street will have to be closed off during injection operations.
+Approximately 8 chemical oxidation and 32 ORC injection points will be required for a 5 ft. grid spacing.

-Based on guidance provided in Regenesis' Regenox Design and Application Manual, approximately 15 pounds of Regenox would need to be injected around OSDP-2.
+Based on guidance provided in Regenesis' Regenox Design and Application Manual, approximately 15 pounds of Regenox will need to be injected around OSDP-2.
 This is based on a total groundwater contaminant level of 10 ppm in the 10 ft. x 20 ft. area, a 10 ft. thickness of aquifer to treat, and an aquifer porosity of 0.3, resulting in a total contaminant mass of 0.4 pounds.
 Regenesis recommends adding 21 times the contaminant mass for stoichiometric requirements plus another 10 times the contaminant mass for natural oxidant demand.
-It is assumed that two rounds of injection would be required.
+It is assumed that two rounds of injection will be required.

-For ORC bioremediation for the 10 ft. x 80 ft. remainder of the area, approximately 1 pound of ORC would need to be injected.
+For ORC bioremediation for the 10 ft. x 80 ft. remainder of the area, approximately 1 pound of ORC will need to be injected.
 This is based on a total groundwater contaminant level of 0.15 ppm (maximum at OSDP-4), a 10 ft. thickness of aquifer to treat, and an aquifer porosity of 0.3, resulting in a total mass of contaminants of 0.02 pounds.
 The ORC demand is 30 times the contaminant mass for stoichiometric requirements plus another 10 times the contaminant mass for natural oxidant demand.
 It is assumed that two rounds of injection will be required.